alexeygrigorev/mlwiki.org/index.php/I_O_Model_of_Computation.md

 ---
-title: "I/O Model of Computation"
 layout: default
 permalink: /index.php/I_O_Model_of_Computation
+tags:
+- database-systems-architecture
+title: I/O Model of Computation
 ---

-# I/O Model of Computation

 ## I/O Model of Computation
 '''The Rule:''' Dominance of I/O cost
 - The time taken to perform a [disk access](Secondary_Storage) is much larger than the time needed for manipulating data in the [main memory](Memory_Hierarchy)